-- 1) Professional skills: writing, reading, and mathematics, are skills that students should have when they enter college. - 2) General knowledge: curriculum areas such as English, humanities, social science, mathematics, and natural science provide content preparation which teachers need to be prepared to teach.

-3) Content area knowledge: knowledge about the specific subject area or areas in which certification is sought is a must.
+- 1) Professional skills: writing, reading, and mathematics, are skills that students should have when they enter college. - 2) General knowledge: curriculum areas such as English, humanities, social science, mathematics, and natural science provide content preparation which teachers need to be prepared to teach. - 3) Content area knowledge: knowledge about the specific subject area or areas in which certification is sought is a must. - 4.)
+Have a minimum of 3.0 college career GPA.